westerndigitalcorporation/swerv_eh1_fpga/README.md

 contains example software and support files for loading the software into the design, and debugging the software.
 This is a mirror repository.
-The main repository is in the [Chip Alliance github page.](https://github.com/chipsalliance/Cores-SweRV_fpga) Version 1.0 can be found in [1.0.](https://github.com/chipsalliance/Cores-SweRV_fpga/tree/1.0)
+The main repository is in the [Chip Alliance github page.](https://github.com/chipsalliance/Cores-SweRV_fpga) Version 1.0 can be found in [branch 1.0.](https://github.com/chipsalliance/Cores-SweRV_fpga/tree/1.0)

 ## License